-As from January 1, 2021 the financial statements are prepared in the format prescribed in Accounting Standard No. 40, Accounting Principles and Financial Reporting of Non-Profit Organizations.
+The financial statements are prepared in the format prescribed in Accounting Standard No. 40, Accounting Principles and Financial Reporting of Non-Profit Organizations.

 Pursuant to the provisions of that standard:

 Conditional donation

 A donation that includes a donor-imposed condition.
 The condition represents a barrier that must be overcome so that the recipient non-profit organization will be eligible for the transferred or promised assets.
 Failure to overcome the barrier gives the donor a right of return of the assets transferred or releases the promisor from its obligation.